Matot: Readings according to the triennial cycle

 Jews who read the Torah according to the triennial cycle of Torah reading read the parashah according to a different schedule.

+In inner-biblical interpretation

+The parashah has parallels or is discussed in these Biblical sources:

+Numbers chapter 31

+Vows, discussed in Numbers 30:2–17, also appear in Genesis 28:20–22, Numbers 21:2, Judges 11:30–40, 1 Samuel 1:11; 14:24.
+Deuteronomy 23:22, 24 and Ecclesiastes 5:3 echo the admonition of Numbers 30:3 that those who make vows must keep their word.
+And Deuteronomy 23:23 and Ecclesiastes 5:4 counsel that one does better by not vowing altogether.

 In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Numbers chapter 30

 The Damascus Document of the Qumran community prohited a man from annulling an oath about which he did not know whether or not it should be carried out.

 In classical rabbinic interpretation

 The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud: